captrona-ab/bbb-aloks/README.md

 Changing the footer:
 --------------------
-File: MainApplicationShell.mxml
+File: MainApplicationShell.mxml .

-Location: bigbluebutton-client/src/org/bigbluebutton/main/views/
+Location: bigbluebutton-client/src/org/bigbluebutton/main/views/ .

-Line: ~670 with the text '<mx:ControlBar width="100%" height="{footerHeight}" paddingTop="0" id="controlBar">'
+Line: ~670 with the text '\<mx:ControlBar width="100%" height="{footerHeight}" paddingTop="0" id="controlBar"\>' .

-HowTo: Change the htmlText atribute where the "id" atribute is "copyrightLabel2"
+HowTo: Change the htmlText atribute where the "id" atribute is "copyrightLabel2".

 Alternative method
 ------------------
-Alternative you can edit the translation for this line Find the line containing "bbb.mainshell.copyrightLabel2" in bbbResources.properties in the location bigbluebutton-client/locale/<language_code>
+Alternative you can edit the translation for this line.

+Find the line containing "bbb.mainshell.copyrightLabel2" in bbbResources.properties .

+in the location bigbluebutton-client/locale/<language_code> .

 Changing the welcome text
 -------------------------
-File: bigbluebutton.properties
+File: bigbluebutton.properties .

-Location: /var/lib/tomcat7/webapps/bigbluebutton/WEB-INF/classes/bigbluebutton.properties
+Location: /var/lib/tomcat7/webapps/bigbluebutton/WEB-INF/classes/bigbluebutton.properties .

-Line: Find the line containing "defaultWelcomeMessage" and/or "defaultWelcomeMessageFooter"
+Line: Find the line containing "defaultWelcomeMessage" and/or "defaultWelcomeMessageFooter".

 HowTo: Change those lines to the appropiate message.

 Note: This is change is not done in the dev-enviroment.

 License